Chart Color Schemes

 Turvey Park ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Turvey Park's cultural diversity was found to be below average, with 88.6% of its population being Australian citizens and 86.8% born in Australia.
-A majority, 89.8%, spoke English only at home.
+Turvey Park's cultural diversity was found to be below average, with 88.6% of its population being citizens, 86.8% born in Australia, and 89.8% speaking English only at home.
 Christianity was the predominant religion, comprising 56.3% of Turvey Park's population.
+The most significant overrepresentation was seen in the 'Other' category, which made up 3.6% of the population compared to Regional NSW's average of 0.8%.

 Frequently Asked Questions - Diversity